 Cellphones -- See “Mobile Phones,” below.

 Disabled Travelers -- For disabled travelers, Ireland is a mixed bag.
-Its modern buildings and cities are generally accessible, but many of its buildings are historic, and those often lack wheelchair access.
+Its modern buildings and cities are generally accessible, but many of its historic buildings often lack wheelchair access.
 Trains can be accessed by wheelchairs but only with assistance.
 If you plan to travel by train in Ireland, check out Iarnród Éireann’s website (www.irishrail.ie), which includes services for travelers with disabilities.

 Finding accessible lodging can be tricky in Ireland.
 Many buildings here are hundreds of years old, and older hotels, small guesthouses, and landmark buildings still have steps outside and in.
 The rule of thumb should be: Never assume that a B&B, hotel, or restaurant has accessible facilities—ask about your requirements before booking.
 To research options prior to your trip, one excellent online resource is www.disability.ie.
 For advice on travel to Northern Ireland, contact Disability Action (www.disabilityaction.org; 028/9029-7880).
 The Northern Ireland Tourist Board also publishes a helpful annual Information Guide to Accessible Accommodation, available from any of its offices worldwide.